How to Plant and Grow Broccoli Rabe (Rapini)

 Thinned rapini seedlings make excellent additions to salads or sautes.

-To get your plants going indoors, start these seeds just as you would other annuals.
+To get your broccoli rabe plants going indoors, start as you would other annuals.
 Need to brush up on your seed-starting skills?
 Be sure to read our primer on starting annuals indoors.

-Once the young rapini seedlings are hardened off and ready to live life in new soil, prepare your planting area by mixing well-rotted compost into your soil.
+When the young rapini seedlings are hardened off and ready to transplant outdoors, prepare your planting area by mixing well-rotted compost into the soil.

-Use your hori hori or garden trowel to dig a small hole in your planting bed.
-Remove your seedling from its nursery pot, gently loosening up the growing medium.
+Use your hori hori or garden trowel to dig a small hole in the planting bed.
+Remove the seedling from its nursery pot, gently loosening up the growing medium.

 Mix a bit of the medium from the nursery pot into the garden soil.
-Then situate your seedling into the soil so that its crown is flush with the soil level rather than above or below it.
+Then situate the seedling into the hole so that the crown is flush with the soil level.

-Pat and smooth the soil around the newly transplanted seedling and water it in.
+Pat and smooth the soil around the newly transplanted seedling and water in well.

 How to Grow